 Infrastructure Investment Program

 The Australian Government has committed over $75 billion for the next 10 years to transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.

-This significant investment is a crucial part of the Government’s Economic Action Strategy to boost economic growth and prosperity, increase productivity and support thousands of new jobs.
+This significant investment is a crucial part of the Government’s strategy to strengthen the economy, bust congestion in our cities, and make rural roads safer and more efficient.

 Search for a place or project